aravindkarthik96/Blanca/README.md

 ###drawing

 **drawCircle(radius, posX, posY)**
-Draws a circle of a given radius at a postion (x, y) on the UI
+Draws a circle of a given radius at a position (x, y) on the UI

 **drawLine(startX, startY, endX, endY)**
 Draws a line from a start point x and y to and end point x and y